themreza/advent-of-code-2025/README.md

 I wrote the solutions myself as the primary objective was learning Rust and just having fun.

 After submitting the solution, I then asked for code review from AI to figure out if there are more idiomatic and efficient approaches.
-I've included both versions, with the improved function ending in `_improved` or in a separate file with the `-improved.rs` suffix.
+I've included both versions, with the improved version in a separate file with the `-improved.rs` suffix.

 ## Author